‘Grey’s Anatomy,’ Scandal’ & ‘HTGAWM’ Return Delayed A Week By Trump Family Special

 “I don’t know that there are any similarities.
 There aren’t any similarities.
 The candidates don’t have any similarities to the real-world candidates.
 Francisco Vargas (Ricardo Chavira) is a hopeful and different Democrat.
 These candidates don’t equate.
 You can’t correlate the two.”

-But the irony of a Trump documentary pushing Scandal back a week isn’t lost on everyone, though Bellamy Young, who plays Mellie Grant says that fans need to remember that Scandal is a world of fiction and make-believe (and a world in which a woman’s entire wardrobe could be white, yet never get dirty).
+But the irony of a Trump documentary pushing Scandal back a week isn’t lost on everyone, although Bellamy Young, who plays Mellie Grant, says that fans need to remember that Scandal is a world of fiction and make-believe (and a world in which a woman’s entire wardrobe could be white, yet never get dirty).

 “Our world is a complete fiction.
 When we came together in July and read the first five scripts, they were so beautiful and our writers have found a bit of a new way into the story and we keep going back in time.
 We find out results of elections immediately.
 We go back in time with different characters to find out how they got to that point.
 But you can’t help but be a human and be alive and have things resonate as the world has changed since we filmed it.”

-But nobody can deny, not even Tony Goldwyn (President Fitzgerald Grant) that there is something very Trump-like (Trumpian?) about Hollis Doyle, Scandal’s misogynistic blowhard.
+But nobody can deny, not even Tony Goldwyn (President Fitzgerald Grant), that there is something very Trump-like about Hollis Doyle, Scandal’s misogynistic blowhard.
 But Goldwyn says the parallel was not a Shonda Rhimes creation to mirror our current political state.

 “The fact that it’s in counterpoint to this crazy political world America is living through is interesting but they’re not the same.
 We are not in reaction to that.
 Five of the first six [episodes] were written and shot before we knew anything [about who would win and how the results would play out].”